-- Ed25519 for signatures - X25519 for ECDH key exchanges - HKDF for key derivation - Encrypted tokens are based on the Fernet spec - Ephemeral keys derived from an ECDH key exchange on Curve25519 - AES-128 or AES-256 in CBC mode with PKCS7 padding - HMAC using SHA256 for message authentication - IVs must be generated through os.urandom() or better - No Fernet version and timestamp metadata fields - SHA-256 - SHA-512
+- Ed25519 for signatures

+- X25519 for ECDH key exchanges

+- HKDF for key derivation

+- Encrypted tokens are based on the Fernet spec

+- Ephemeral keys derived from an ECDH key exchange on Curve25519

+- AES-128 in CBC mode with PKCS7 padding

+- HMAC using SHA256 for message authentication

+- IVs are generated through os.urandom()

+- No Fernet version and timestamp metadata fields

+- SHA-256

+- SHA-512

-In the default installation configuration, the X25519, Ed25519, AES-128-CBC and AES-256-CBC primitives are provided by OpenSSL (via the PyCA/cryptography package).
+In the default installation configuration, the X25519, Ed25519 and AES-128-CBC primitives are provided by OpenSSL (via the PyCA/cryptography package).
 The hashing functions SHA-256 and SHA-512 are provided by the standard Python hashlib.
 The HKDF, HMAC, Token primitives, and the PKCS7 padding function are always provided by the following internal implementations: